noga7/mcp-content-credentials/README.md

 ### Local File Flow
 1. User provides a local file path
 2. Server validates the path and checks file exists
-3. Runs `c2patool --detailed` to extract C2PA manifest
+3. Runs `c2patool --detailed` to extract embedded C2PA manifest
+4. Checks for TrustMark watermarks in the image pixels
-4. Parses manifest into structured data (certificate, timestamp, CAWG assertions, etc.)
+5. Parses manifest into structured data (certificate, timestamp, CAWG assertions, etc.)
+6. Combines embedded and watermark-based credentials
-5. Returns structured data with human-readable information
+7. Returns comprehensive structured data

 ### URL Flow
 1. User provides a URL
 2. Server validates URL and downloads file to temp location
 3. Runs `c2patool --detailed` on temporary file
+4. Checks for TrustMark watermarks
-4. Parses manifest into structured data
+5. Parses manifest into structured data
+6. Combines all credential sources
-5. Returns structured data with human-readable information
+7. Returns structured data with human-readable information
-6. Cleans up temporary file
+8. Cleans up temporary file

+### TrustMark Watermark Detection
+TrustMark is an invisible watermarking technology that embeds Content Credentials directly into image pixels.
+Unlike metadata, watermarks persist even when files are shared on social media or otherwise modified.

+For more information about TrustMark integration, see [TRUSTMARK.md](TRUSTMARK.md).

 ## Troubleshooting